Mansour Al-Shammari

-Mansour Al-Shammari (منصور الشمري, born 21 August 2000) in Saudi Arabia is a Saudi professional footballer who currently plays for Al-Nassr as a defender.
+Mansour Al-Shammari (منصور الشمري, born 21 August 2000) in Saudi Arabia is a Saudi professional footballer who currently plays as a left back.

 Career

 Al-Shammari began his career at the youth team of Al-Nassr.
 He signed his first professional contract with Al-Nassr on 2 February 2020.
 He was called up to the first team in the 2020 AFC Champions League.
 On 15 October 2020, Al-Shammari joined Al-Tai on loan from Al-Nassr.
 Al-Shammari made 34 appearances as Al-Tai earned promotion to the Pro League for the first time since 2008.
 Following the conclusion of his loan, Al-Shammari returned to his parent club Al-Nassr.
 He made his debut for Al-Nassr on 30 September 2021, in the 3–1 away win against Abha.
 On 2 January 2023, Al-Shammari joined Al-Ahli on a six-month loan.
 On 6 August 2023, Al-Shammari joined Al-Hazem on a one-year loan.
 On 30 January 2024, Al-Shammari joined Al-Jabalain on a six-month loan.